-The Nepali-speaking community in New York is one of the newest immigrants from South Asia.
-Most of community members were born in Nepal, but the community also includes the broader community of Nepali speaking immigrants and refugees from Bhutan, Tibet, India, Burma, and other countries.
-Therefore, we define our community as the Nepali-speaking community.
+The Nepali-speaking community in New York is one of the newest groups of immigrants from South Asia.
+Most of us were born in Nepal, but the community also includes Nepali-speaking immigrants and refugees from Bhutan, Tibet, India, Burma, and other countries.

-While the first Nepalis started coming to U.S. in the 1960s, the community grew exponentially in the last decade with people seeking safety and security away from the decade-long war between the government and the Maoist rebels, as well as better livelihoods.
-The migration to the U.S. has also been fueled in part by "diversity visa" lottery that allows countries without high rates of immigration to come to the US as permanent residents.
-The Bhutanese refugees resettled from the refugee camps in Nepal has further increased the pace of growth of our community.
+While the first Nepalis started coming to the US in the 1960s, the community grew exponentially in the last decade with people seeking safety and security away from the decade-long war between the government and the Maoist rebels, as well as better livelihoods.
+The migration to the US has also been fueled in part by the “diversity visa” lottery that allows people from countries without high rates of immigration to come to the US as permanent residents.
+Bhutanese refugees resettled from Nepali refugee camps have further increased the pace of growth of our community.

 The newer immigrants have not fared as well as those who came earlier.
 They have limited resources, including less education and limited English skills, and are employed in informal sectors.
-The increasingly anti-immigrant laws and policies have worsened the situation for the newer immigrants, including those with higher education.
-As a result, majority of Nepalis in New York are living with exploitation and violations of human rights, including extremely low wages, long hours, hazardous work environments, and in some cases, even abuse by employers.
-The economic crisis has affected our community members as many lost jobs, had to work longer hours for less pay, and a heightened sense of uncertainty that is being exploited by the employers and the employment agencies.
-Unfortunately, very few members of our community qualify for any safety net, including unemployment benefits or food stamps.
+Increasingly anti-immigrant laws and policies have exacerbated the situation so that the majority of Nepalis in New York, including those with higher education, must endure exploitation and violations of human rights, including extremely low wages, long hours, hazardous work environments, and in some cases, even abuse by employers.
+The economic crisis has affected our community members as many lost jobs, or had to work longer hours for less pay.
+A heightened sense of uncertainty is often exploited by employers and employment agencies.
+Unfortunately, very few members of our community qualify for any safety net, such as unemployment benefits or food stamps.

-- 85 percent of the Nepalis in New York City immigrated less than a decade ago.
+- More than four out of five Nepali-speaking women, men, and children in New York City immigrated less than a decade ago.

-- Over 90 percent of the community is in the prime working years between ages 18 and 55.
+- More than nine out of ten people in the community are in the prime working years between ages 18 and 55.

 - More than two-thirds of the respondents reported annual household income of $30,000 or less.